How to Get a Mortgage

 Basically, you and your mortgage lender will have a brief discussion.
 The lender will find out where you work, how long you have been at that job and your annual income.
 If you have a co-signer or a non-occupying co-borrower (FHA and Freddie Mac Loans), the same information will be needed for that person as well.

 In addition, the lender will generate a 3 bureau report from the major credit agencies.
 This will show your current credit scores, the debts that you currently owe, as well as your payment history.
-The income information along with the credit report will allow the lender to provide you with a preliminary approval to purchase a home and indicate which loans are a potential fit for your situation.
+The income information along with the credit report will allow the lender to provide you with preliminary approval to purchase a home and indicate which loans are a potential fit for your situation.

-The most important part of the pre-approval is the price range.
+The most important part of pre-approval is the price range.
 This will allow you to know what you can afford per the lender’s guidelines.
 It also proves to the real estate agent and any potential seller that you truly intend to purchase a home in the immediate future.

 It is a great idea to spend some time getting your financial documents in order.
 Anything related to your income, bank accounts, and investments will be helpful to your lender when it comes time to process the mortgage.